skeeks-semenov/yii2-assets-auto-compress/README.md

             'htmlCompress'                  => true,        //Enable compression html
             'htmlCompressOptions'           =>              //options for compressing output result [
-                'extra' => true,        //use more compact algorithm 'no-comments' => true   //cut all the html comments ],
+                'extra' => false,        //use more compact algorithm 'no-comments' => true   //cut all the html comments ],
         ],